 Bilobed testis, also known as incomplete unilateral polyorchidism, is a very rare variant in children.

-A bipartite patella (two-part patella) is a patella with an unfused accessory ossification center at the superolateral aspect.
+A bipartite patella (two-part patella) is a patella with an unfused accessory ossification center, typically at the superolateral aspect.

 A bipartite scaphoid is a rare example of a divided carpus.
 There is controversy whether this condition is congenital (i.e. normal variant) or post-traumatic.
 Bipartite scaphoids may be unilateral or bilateral.